 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
 Yes, we can absolutely look into that concern with the federal government and to also submit a request on this file.
-I believe we have submitted requests on this subject, but I can commit to looking into this issue.
+I believe we have submitted requests in this regard, but I can commit to looking into this issue.

-However, I do concur with your assessment that the federal government also must fund the maintenance of shared facilities and at this time more improvements seem to have surfaced, although they are still quite delayed.
-I agree with you regarding this area, as the federal government has a fiduciary duty to serve all communities, regardless of their size here in our country.
+However, I completely agree with your assessment that the federal government also must fund the maintenance of shared facilities and at this time more improvements seem to have surfaced, though they are still quite delayed.
+I agree with you regarding this area, as the federal government has a fiduciary responsibility to serve all communities regardless of their size here in our country.
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you.
-Members will note that the time for question period....
+Members will note that the time for question period...
 Ms. Angnakak.